US 1976. Style number 1325. $18.88

 Made in Hong Kong.

-Another version of the stun gun, relatively accurate and very similar to the Ahi water gun, with logo on side intersecting a circle.
+Another version of the stun gun, relatively accurate and very similar to the Ahi water gun, with logo on side intersecting a circle, but much smaller.
 There were two slightly different backing cards (one had a laser beam drawn as if shooting from the gun, the other without).

 See other Azrak-Hamway (ahi) toys.